Contact your credit card lender

 - Change the payment to an amount you can afford

-- Give you a few months to get back on your feet
+- Give you a few months of making no payments so you can get back on your feet

 - Waive your debt if you are experiencing extreme hardship or have an exceptional circumstance